Arksine/moonraker/docs/configuration.md

 [power device_name]
 type:
 #   The type of device.
-Can be either gpio, rf, tplink_smartplug, tasmota
+Can be either gpio, mcu_output_pin, rf,
-#   shelly, homeseer, homeassistant, loxonev1, or mqtt.
+#   tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1,
+#   or mqtt.
 #   This parameter must be provided.
 off_when_shutdown: False
 #   If set to True the device will be powered off when Klipper enters